 Annual budgets are adopted for the entire operations and may be amended by the Board of Directors (the "Board").
-The budgets presented for fiscal year ended June 30, 2018, have been amended according to Board procedures.
+The budgets presented for fiscal year ended June 30, 2019, have been amended according to Board procedures.
 Budgets are adopted on the modified accrual basis of accounting.
 The legal level of budgetary control is the fund level.

-Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general fund for which a legally adopted budget exists.
+Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general fund and each major fund for which a legally adopted budget exists.